Share This Article

 A successful COVID vaccine in children has implications for the reopening of schools.

-Currently, schools have been closed due to the increasing number of cases in both school and the general populations.
+Currently, schools have been closed due to the increasing number of cases in both schools and the general population.

 According to the latest order, schools are to remain closed except for those students sitting exit exams.

 There is no guarantee that Jamaican schools will reopen for normal face-to-face sessions this year or next year.